-Vertical rotisserie ovens cook meat and vegetables on an upright spit that rotates slowly around an electric heating element inside the oven.
-Sizes vary among models, but most vertical rotisseries for home use can cook one to two whole chickens or a large roast at a time.
+Vertical rotisserie ovens cook meat and vegetables on an upright spit that rotates slowly around an electric heating element inside the oven, capable of cooking one to two whole chickens or a large roast at a time.
 Among the various accessories is a roasting basket commonly used to contain loose vegetables, but it also works well for cooking single pieces of meat, such as pork chops.
-The vertical rotisserie seals in the pork chop juices, with a finish product similar to grilling.
+The vertical rotisserie keeps the chop juicy and gives an end result very similar to grilling.

 Marinate the pork chops for several hours to overnight, or apply a dry rub to the meat before cooking.